keithn/vsvimguide/README.md

 # VsVim + Resharper Guide with C# editing scenarios

-Stack: Visual Studio 2017 - Resharper 2018.2 - VsVim 2.6 - AceJump - AutoHotKey
+Stack: Visual Studio 2017 - Resharper 2018.2 - VsVim 2.6 - AceJump - AutoHotKey - RelativeLineNumbers

 This is an opionated guide on how to use Resharper and VsVim together for C# programming ( While still applicable for F# and VB.NET, the examples and focus on C#)